 Programs working with accredited RTI providers are not required to submit this form.

-Once your sponsor registration has been approved and you are ready to enroll apprentices, you must make sure that each apprentice has an Apprentice Agreement.
+Once your sponsor registration has been approved and you are ready to enroll apprentices, you must make sure that you complete an Apprentice Agreement for apprentice through the DAS ePlace Portal.
 This formalizes the relationship between the sponsor and apprentice.
+Apprentice Agreements may not be submitted by apprentices.

 The Co-Sponsor Agreement is required for employers intending to apply for the Registered Apprentice Tax Credit (RATC) but does not guarantee approval of the tax credit application.